pentaho/pentaho-platform-plugin-common-ui/docs/platform/configuration.md

 ## Example Configuration Module

-The following is an AMD/RequireJS configuration module that contains two configuration rules:
+The following is an AMD/RequireJS configuration module that contains four configuration rules:

-1. The first rule targets the _type_ module `my/ICar`,
+1. The first rule targets the _type_ module `my/Car`,
-when used by the `my-vehicle-editor` _application_, and specifies the value of its `tireSize` and `exteriorColor` properties.
+when used by the `my/vehicleEditor` _application_,
+and specifies the value of its `tireSize` and `exteriorColor` properties.

-2. The second rule, has a higher-than-default _priority_, targets the _type_ module `my/ICandy`,
+2. The second rule, has a higher-than-default _priority_, targets the _type_ module `my/Candy`,
 whatever the _application_ using it, and specifies the value of its `cocoaPercentage` and `fillingFlavour` properties.

-3. The third rule targets the _instance_ module `my/friend/john1`,
+3. The third rule targets the _instance_ modules `my/friends/john1` and `my/friends/marie`,
-whatever the _application_ using it, and specifies the value of its `empathyFactor` property.
+whatever the _application_ using it, and specifies the value of their `empathyLevel` property.

+4. The fourth rule targets the _instance_ module `my/houses/main`,
+whatever the _application_ using it, and configures it; the configuration is based on a configuration obtained as a dependency from the sibling module `baseHouseSchematics`.

 ```js
 define(function() {